bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-05-05-return-to-seoul.md

 Join the BFI mailing list for regular programme updates.
 Not yet registered?
 Create a new account at [**www.bfi.org.uk/signup**](http://www.bfi.org.uk/signup)

-**Programme notes and credits compiled by the BFI Documentation Unit
+**Programme notes and credits compiled by Sight and Sound and the BFI Documentation Unit
 Notes may be edited or abridged
 Questions/comments?
 Contact the Programme Notes team by [email](mailto: prognotes@bfi.org.uk)**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMDQ2MjQxNTcsOTE1MTMxNjA1XX0=
+eyJoaXN0b3J5IjpbOTE2NTE5ODc1LC0yMDA0NjI0MTU3LDkxNT
+EzMTYwNV19
 -->